libbybaldwin/applaud-tmt5p1-oauth-twitter/README.md

 ## jsOAuth and ChildBrowser : PhoneGap / Android non-PIN Twitter App

-Source code from TMT5P1 for MDS AppLaud (Eclipse Plugin for PhoneGap / Android) project.
+Source code from TMT5P1 for MDS AppLaud (Eclipse Plugin for PhoneGap / Android) tutorial.

+The [TMT5 Part 1 Tutorial](http://www.mobiledevelopersolutions.com/home/start/twominutetutorials/tmt5p1) on [MDS AppLaud website](http://www.mobiledevelopersolutions.com/) has complete instructions, this source and useful links.

 This code is html/javascript/css and therefore not specific to Android.
-AppLaud projects using this code run very well (albeit slowly) on an AVD (Android Virtual Device), as well as real devices, with carrier or wifi connectivity.
+AppLaud projects using this code run very well on an AVD (Android Virtual Device), as well as a real Android 2.x device, with carrier or wifi connectivity.

-The [TMT5 Part 1 Tutorial](http://www.mobiledevelopersolutions.com/home/start/twominutetutorials/tmt5p1) on [MDS AppLaud website](http://www.mobiledevelopersolutions.com/) has complete instructions, source and useful links.

 This app relies heavily on: